replicatedhq/kots/e2e/README.md

 e2e_test.go uses Ginkgo to build a test suite from inventory.go and runs each test using testim/client.go or playwright/playwright.go

 Tests are parallelized using Gingko's test focus.
-Each workflow definition in .github/workflows/build-test.yaml must define a `test-focus` parameter that matches the `Test Name` property defined in inventory.go.
-Each e2e test workflow skips all tests but what is defined in `test-focus`.
+Each workflow definition in .github/workflows/build-test.yaml must define a `test-id` parameter that matches the `Test ID` property defined in inventory.go.
+Each e2e test workflow skips all tests but what is defined in `test-id`.
 Please colocate new Playwright tests under the Playwright comment with the other pw tests.

 New tests should be written with Playwright.